No products in the cart.

 Lunchtime – Don’t get Stuck on the Sandwich

-Leftover dinners are great for lunch, things like sushi, pizzas, fried rice, spaghetti bolognese, Mexican, quinoa salads, patties or balls (meat, fish, lentil, bean,quinoa, veggie etc) seem to transport well in lunch boxes too.
+Leftover dinners are great for lunch.
+The best food for kids at lunchtime includes things like sushi, pizzas, fried rice, spaghetti bolognese, Mexican, quinoa salads, patties or balls (meat, fish, lentil, bean,quinoa, veggie etc) which seem to transport well in lunch boxes too.

 Don’t get stuck on the sandwich, they are not essential lunchtime fare!

-In general, keep sugars & refined grains / starches to a minimum, aim for a quality protein source & some sort of veg in each feed and you should help to stop your kids feeling hungry all the time.
+In general, finding the best food for kids means keeping sugars & refined grains / starches to a minimum, aiming for a quality protein source & some sort of veg in each feed should help to stop your kids feeling hungry all the time.